Continual Learning for Blind Image Quality Assessment: A Continual Learning Paradigm for BIQA

-~ The plasticity-stability dilemma~\cite{grossberg2012studies} is pervasive in continual learning of computer algorithms, especially for those implemented by artificial neural networks.
-Formally, the plasticity and stability refer to the ability of integrating new information and preserving previous knowledge, respectively.
-Here we propose a quantitative measure to evaluate the plasticity-stability trade-off of a BIQA model during continual learning.
-Without loss of generality, we use Spearman's rank correlation coefficient (SRCC) to benchmark the performance of a BIQA model.
+~ We propose three quantitative criteria to measure 1) the prediction accuracy, 2) the plasticity, and 3) the stability of a BIQA model in the continual learning setting.
+Conceptually, plasticity and stability refer to the ability to integrate new information and preserve previous knowledge, respectively.
+Without loss of generality, we use Spearman's rank correlation coefficient (SRCC) between model predictions and MOSs as a measure of prediction monotonicity.
 Other correlation measures (\eg, Kendall rank correlation coefficient and Pearson linear correlation coefficient) and distance metrics (\eg, mean squared error and mean absolute error) can also be applied.
-We define a plasticity-stability ratio after the BIQA model has learned the $t$-th task:

-where ${\rm SRCC}_{tk}$, for $k\le t$, is the SRCC result of the model on the $k$-th dataset when it has just learned on the $t$-th dataset.
-We omit a subscript when $t=k$.
-A larger ${\rm PSR}_t$ indicates a better plasticity-stability trade-off.
-Generally, learning a new task will destroy some performance of old tasks, leading to ${\rm SRCC}_{tk}/{\rm SRCC}_{ k} < 1$.
-Nevertheless, it also makes sense that new tasks will help improve performance on old ones.
-In Eq. \eqref{eq:psr}, we give credit to such cases with ${\rm SRCC}_{tk}/{\rm SRCC}_{k} > 1$.
-Finally, we define a mean PSR (MPSR) over a list of $T$ tasks as an overall plasticity-stability measure: